helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 ## Summary

-This Helium Improvement Proposal (HIP) aims to increase voting turnout.
-It suggests to achieve this goal indirectly by paying rewards for locking IOT, thus reducing the cost of acquiring voting power (veIOT).
+This Helium Improvement Proposal (HIP) aims to increase IoT HIP voting turnout.
+It suggests to achieve this goal by paying rewards to locked IOT where the owner has directly voted in the last 2 of 4 IoT HIPS (including working group elections) or indrectly voted by assigning their locked position to a vote proxy.
 The payments will discontinue once rewarded veIOT staking to decentralized Orcacles is implemented.

 ## Motivation